practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 It may be tempting to think that this small change would make it possible to remove the `File.directory?` check, and in normal circumstances you might be able to safely do with it.
 However, because leaving it in prevents an error condition in the edge case where someone attempts to serve up a directory named `index.html`, we've decided to leave that validation as it is.

-With this small improvement, our file server is now pretty much working we'd expect it to.
+With this small improvement, our file server is now pretty much working as we'd expect it to.
 If you want to play with it some more, you can grab the [complete source code](https://github.com/elm-city-craftworks/practicing-ruby-examples/tree/master/v7/002) from GitHub.

 ## Where to go from here